thalescpl-io/REST-Key-Xfer/README.md

             Limits reads or copyies from the Source Server to only those keys whose UUIDs contain all or part of the SRCUUID string

 __netAppNodeID:__   (optional)
             NetApp Specific Feature.
 Similar to srcuuid.
-Limits reads or copyies from the Source Server to only those keys contain a NetApp-specific KMIP attribute NODEID and contain all or part of the NODEID string.
+Limits reads or copies from the Source Server to only those keys contain a NetApp-specific KMIP attribute x-NETAPP-NodeId and contain all or part of the NODEID string.

 __netAppClusterName:__  (optional)
             NetApp Specific Feature.
 Similar to srcuuid.
-Limits reads or copyies from the Source Server to only those keys contain a NetApp-specific KMIP attribute NODENAME and contain all or part of the NODENAME string.
+Limits reads or copies from the Source Server to only those keys contain a NetApp-specific KMIP attribute x-NETAPP-ClusterName and contain all or part of the NODENAME string.

 __netAppVserverID:__    (optional)
             NetApp Specific Feature.
 Similar to srcuuid.
-Limits reads or copyies from the Source Server to only those keys contain a NetApp-specific KMIP attribute NODENAME and contain all or part of the NODENAME string.
+Limits reads or copies from the Source Server to only those keys contain a NetApp-specific KMIP attribute x-NETAPP-VserverId and contain all or part of the NODENAME string.
 __Note that srcuuid, netAppNodeID, netAppClusterName, and netAppVserverID are optional, independent flags.
 But when included, their filters are combined so that all criteria are applied when selecting the source keys.__

 __dstUserGroupName:__    (optional)